Wizard of Oz experiment: Origin

-In that employment the experimenter (the “Wizard”) sat at a terminal in an adjacent room separated by a one-way mirror so the subject could be observed.
-Every input from the user was processed correctly by a combination of software processing and real-time experimenter intervention.
-As the process was repeated in subsequent sessions, more and more software components were added so that the experimenter had less and less to do during each session until asymptotic was reached on phrase/word dictionary growth and the experimenter could “go get a cup of coffee” during the session (which at this point was a cross-validation of the final system's unattended performance).
+In that employment, the wizard sat at a terminal in an adjacent room separated by a one-way mirror so the subject could be observed.
+Every input from the user was processed correctly by a combination of software processing and real-time wizard intervention.
+As the process was repeated in subsequent sessions, more and more software components were added, and the wizard's role was gradually reduced.
+Eventually, the machine reached a point at which it could be left unattended, enabling the wizard to validate the final system's unattended performance.

-A final point: Dr. Kelley's recollection of the coinage of the term is backed up by that of the late professor Al Chapanis.
-In their 1985 University of Michigan technical report, Green and Wei-Haas state the following:

-The first appearance of the "Wizard of Oz" name in print was in Jeff Kelley's thesis (Kelley, 1983a, 1983b, 1984a).
+In their 1985 University of Michigan technical report, Green and Wei-Haas state the following: The first appearance of the "Wizard of Oz" name in print was in Jeff Kelley's thesis (Kelley, 1983a, 1983b, 1984a).
 It is thought the name was coined in response to a question at a graduate seminar at Hopkins (Chapanis, 1984; Kelley, 1984b).
 "What happens if the subject sees the experimenter [behind the "curtain" in an adjacent room acting as the computer]?"
 Kelley answered: "Well, that's just like what happened to Dorothy in the Wizard of Oz."
 And so the name stuck.
-(Cited by permission.)

 There is also a passing reference to planned use of the "Wizard of Oz experiments" in a 1982 proceedings paper by Ford and Smith.

-One fact, presented in Kelley's dissertation, about the etymology of the term in this context: Dr. Kelley did originally have a definition for the “OZ” acronym (aside from the obvious parallels with the 1900 book The Wonderful Wizard of Oz by L Frank Baum).
-“Offline Zero” was a reference to the fact that an experimenter (the “Wizard”) was interpreting the users’ inputs in real time during the simulation phase.
+Originally, Kelley also used "OZ" as an acronym for "Offline Zero", a reference to the wizard's real-time interpretation of user input during the simulation phase.

-Similar experimental setups had occasionally been used earlier, but without the "Wizard of Oz" name.
+Similar experimental setups had occasionally been used earlier under other names.
 Design researcher Nigel Cross conducted studies in the 1960s with "simulated" computer-aided design systems where the purported simulator was actually a human operator, using text and graphical communication via CCTV.
 As he explained, "All that the user perceives of the system is this remote-access console, and the remainder is a black box to him. ... one may as well fill the black box with people as with machinery.
 Doing so provides a comparatively cheap simulator, with the remarkable advantages of the human operator's flexibility, memory, and intelligence, and which can be reprogrammed to give a wide range of computer roles merely by changing the rules of operation.
 It sometimes lacks the real computer's speed and accuracy, but a team of experts working simultaneously can compensate to a sufficient degree to provide an acceptable simulation."
 Cross later referred to this as a kind of Reverse Turing test.